PUTTING THE PLEASURE BACK INTO EATING WITH DENTURES

 While you may need to avoid trying to return to your normal diet too quickly when first getting used to dentures, or if you experience other common problems like soreness and denture slippage, try not to let all pleasure disappear from food.
 Some social situations that involve eating, like going to a restaurant, family celebrations or watching a film, can be good opportunities to treat yourself to some of your favourite foods in an enjoyable setting.

 Whatever challenges eating with dentures presents for you, rest assured you’re not alone.
-There are solutions available to help make them as short-lived as possible – from temporarily adjusting your diet to using an effective denture adhesive like new Polident Max Seal that creates a superior seal** and helps to block out irritating food particles.
+There are solutions available to help make them as short-lived as possible – from temporarily adjusting your diet to using a denture adhesive from the Polident range that helps to block out irritating food particles.
 Indeed, by taking the right steps for you, you may soon find that eating becomes one of life’s little pleasures all over again.